ekaf/wordnet-prolog/README.md

 ## Other Prolog versions of WordNet

-The wordnet-prolog repository also includes alternative branches with Prolog versions of WordNet 3.0 and English WordNet 2020.
+The wordnet-prolog repository also includes alternative branches with Prolog versions of WordNet 3.0 and Open English WordNet 2022.

 ## Utilities: